MonPlan/monPlan-API/README.md

 # monPlan API
 This is the API Server built on of Node.js used by monPlanR for server side logic.

-API Version: `v0.6.0-pr1`
+API Version: `v0.6.0-FinalRelease`

-PR - Pre Release
-RC - Release Canditate

-This project is now **depriciated** as we are moving to a Java Environment for interaction with _Google App Engine's Datastore_
+This project is now **depreciated** as we are moving to a Java Environment for interaction with _Google App Engine's Datastore_

 ## What is an API?
 > An API is a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.